qpeckin/steam-trade-farm/README.md

 ```
 eresult: 2 = This is occasionally returned when something unexpected goes wrong when sending or accepting a trade offer.
 eresult: 11 = This trade offer is in an invalid state, and cannot be acted upon.
 Usually you'll need to send a new trade offer.
 eresult: 25 = Sending this trade offer would put you over your limit.
-You are limited to 5 Active offers to a single recipient, or 30 Active offers total.
+You are limited to 5 Active offers to a single recipient.

 List: https://steamerrors.com/tradeoffers
 ```